kunwithgithub/P2/REPORT.md

 collect the child thread.
 In this part, we use *queue_iterate()* to check the tid of child thread if in the *zombie queue*.
 If it is yes, we use *queue_delete()* to delete it inside the *zombie queue* and use *uthread_ctx_destroy_stack()* free it.
+Finally, the parent thread get the return value of dead child.

+4. In the the case of the child thread is already dead when the parent thread joins the child The parent thread have to collect the child thread right away.
+The process is similar with *point 3*.

 reference: suggestions given by tutor Brendan Gerrity, Sean Young, Shadi Othman.